-Scottsdale Water is dedicated to providing you with safe, reliable drinking water each and every day of the year, whenever you need it.
-Our goal is to supply you with quality drinking water at an affordable price with outstanding service.
+At Scottsdale Water we strive every day to epitomize our vision of Water Sustainability through Stewardship Innovation and People.
+We are dedicated to supplying you with safe, reliable drinking water at an affordable price with outstanding service.
 Our commitment to that goal is summarized in this annual report.